The local sandbox

 eyes on the runtime.

 Loopbox runs a local HTTP API at 127.0.0.1:39393.
-Cursor, Claude, or any custom tool can list projects, tail logs, and control service lifecycle — discovered via agent-api.json.
+Codex, Cursor, Claude, or any custom tool can list projects, tail logs, inspect resource trends, send service input, create and update sandbox configs, and control service lifecycle via agent-api.json.

 - Tail live log streams